Industry Practicum Project

 88% of surveyed industry professionals say professional skills are important to job placement, making our Industry Practicum Project important to the success of MMB graduates as enter the workforce.

 Each semester, students work with a different segment of the biosciences markets.
-Students rotate between medical device companies, small companies, and agricultural biotechnology.
+Students rotate between large biopharma & medical device companies, small companies, and large industrial & agricultural biotechnology companies.

 Industry